davidrhoden/davidrhoden-basic-netlify/timeline/strong-cheese-mar-1-2009.md

 ---

 A place I worked hired a lot of programmers straight from China (you don't have to pay people as much if they depend on an H1B).
 They were a quiet, insular bunch, some of them never spoke English.
 One day they all got excited about some food someone brought, they really brightened up, they seemed so happy.
+I was excited for them!
+I love learning about new foods.
+I kept trying to get a glimpse of what it was they were so excited about.

 So they put this food in the microwave.
 In seconds, it smelled like someone burned a truck tire in the office.
 I had to open a window.
 But they were all eating and laughing.
 And one of the quietest guys, seeing a look of horror on my face, just smiled and said "Strong cheese."
 I think it was the first and last words I heard him say.